 - What data protection requirements will be enforced and how monitored

 - What right to privacy can your employees expect

-Whether you’ve already let your employees use their own devices or you are considering it, you should consult with a qualified attorney in your jurisdiction to assist you.
-She can help you navigate the pitfalls, coordinate between your IT and HR departments, and draft a policy that addresses your needs.
+Whether you’ve already let your employees use their own devices or you are considering it, you should consult with an experienced New York business attorney to assist you.
+A skilled attorney can help you navigate the pitfalls, coordinate between your IT and HR departments, and draft a policy that addresses your needs.
 Make using personal devices truly a win-win.

 Francine E. Love is the Founder & Managing Attorney at LOVE LAW FIRM, PLLC which dedicates its practice to serving entrepreneurs, startups and small businesses.
 The opinions expressed are those of the author.
 This article is for general information purposes and is not intended to be and should not be taken as legal advice.